aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

 ### Introduction to validation

-The inputs of an application should be validated first.
+In an application, the inputs should be validated first.
 The input can be sent by a user or another application.
 In a web application, validation is usually implemented twice: on the client and server sides.
 Client-side validation is implemented mostly for user experience.
 It's better to